Mathias Loras: Bishop of Dubuque

 On July 19, 1850, Pope Pius IX established the Diocese of Saint Paul.
 The Diocese of Dubuque had been reduced to the boundaries of the state of Iowa, which had been established in 1846.

 In the 1850s, under the direction of Loras, the present cathedral church was begun.
 This was the third building for St.Raphael's parish, and it was over three times the size of the old cathedral.
 Loras did not live long enough to see this cathedral completed, but he could offer the first mass in this new structure at Christmas, 1857.

 By the late 1850s, Loras found that his health was failing.
 He asked the Holy See to name a coadjutor bishop to assist him.
 On January 9, 1857, Clement Smyth, prior at New Melleray, was appointed as coadjutor bishop.

 As the Dubuque Diocese grew in size Loras wrote to Pope Pius IX in May 1857, and in the letter stated that he was considering asking for the Dubuque Diocese to be divided, with Keokuk as the See city for the new diocese.
 However this was not done in his lifetime.

 Although he had been sick for some time, Loras' death still came suddenly on Friday, February 19, 1858, in Dubuque at 65.
 Before his death, Loras had been seriously ill but had seemed to be recovering well, even up to the evening of February 18.
 At about 8:30 on the 18th, he informed his staff that he was retiring for the evening.
 He ordered them not to disturb him unless necessary, as the divine office he wanted to pray was long, and he wanted to make sure he finished.
 Around 11:00 PM, his housekeeper heard Loras moaning and informed Father McCabe, who proceeded to the Bishop's room and found him collapsed on the floor.
 During the night, his condition worsened steadily, and sometime between five and six in the morning on February 19, he died.

 A funeral Mass was held the following Sunday at 9:00 am.
 The body of Loras was taken from the old cathedral to the new cathedral for a full service led by Smyth.
 After the Mass, Loras was buried within the mortuary chapel of the cathedral.

 At the time of his death, the Diocese of Dubuque had grown to 54,000 Catholics, in 60 parishes, served by 48 priests in a territory that now only covered the state of Iowa.

 Legacy

 Bishop Loras is still remembered as one of the pioneers of the Catholic Church in Iowa.
 The college run by the archdiocese in Dubuque, which had numerous name changes in its history, was named after Loras in 1939.
 Loras Boulevard in Dubuque was also named in his memory.
-In 2020, his statue was removed from Loras Boulevard to after evidence surfaced that Loras had funded some of his missionary work using money earned from the labor of a enslaved person he owned in Alabama.
+In 2020, his statue was removed from Loras Boulevard after evidence surfaced that Loras had funded some of his missionary work using money earned from the labor of an enslaved person he owned in Alabama.